Shoregd/Web_and_database_modules/music_web_app_html/lib/readme_music_web_app_html.md

               WHERE albums.id = %s''',[albumid]

   i.e get_album_info(1) would return Album(1,'Doolittle',1989,1),'Pixies' these can then be used by the route to feed into the HTML.

+Artist - Model Class
+  * isvalid() - Checks the values of name and genre to ensure they are not empty.
+No inputs.
+Returns True or False based on validity.
+No side effects.
+  * generate_errors() - appends an error message to a error_list to then return to the user based on any blank entries.
+No inputs.
+Returns a string containing error text.
+No side effects.